Many have wondered – and asked – what’s in my bag for my indefinite worldwide solo trek.

 I had to pack thongs (flip-flops) because I’d be staying in hostels along the way and needed them for showers.

 And I have a pair of flat red shoes that I LOVE and go great to dress up an outfit.
 I also have a scarf that ties it together when I wear the red shoes.
 Yes, these were included as a whim.
+(These were sent back to Australia after a few months… never worn)

 So, what shoes DID I pack?